kleimaj/ux_engineering_capstone/Prototyping/usabilitytesting.md

      1a. **Prepare Task Scenarios**
     - A *task scenario* is the action you ask the participant to take so you can observe how they use the product.
     - To create task scenarios, ask yourself:
-      -*What are the goals a user has when interacting with my product?*
+      - *What are the goals a user has when interacting with my product?*
-      -*Do I have specific questions about how my design will work in practice?*
+      - *Do I have specific questions about how my design will work in practice?*
-      -*Do I need to test a specific interaction or flow?*
+      - *Do I need to test a specific interaction or flow?*
     - Example:
         *You're a single twenty-something traveling for a weekend getaway with your college friends to New York City on March 3–March 14.
 You need to buy both airfare and hotel.
 Go to the American Airlines website and JetBlue website to see which has the best travel deals for those dates.*